violentmonkey/violentmonkey.github.io/source/_posts/How-to-edit-scripts-with-your-favorite-editor.md

 After installation, the confirmation page will keep watching the file before the page is closed.
 Once the file is changed, the new version will be installed automatically.
 As a result, you edit the script in your favorite editor, and the changes are synced to Violentmonkey immediately.

 {% asset_img editor-5.png %}

+Known issues
+---
+- This won't work on Firefox due to the strict limitation on access to local files.
+See also [this on bugzilla](https://bugzilla.mozilla.org/show_bug.cgi?id=1266960).